Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 Exception Handling (Score:3, Interesting)

-as a language designer (Score:3)
+as a language designer (Score:5, Interesting)

 Re: (Score:2)